 Many Black-owned vinyl record store that persisted for decades have since been closed.
 Reid’s Records, reportedly California’s oldest record shop (it first opened in Berkeley 1945), closed its doors last year.
 Still, record stores continue to crop up across the country, and a handful of those stores are Black-owned.

 Amid the pandemic, people are finding comfort in nostalgia.
 Vinyl provides that — the vintage warmth of the music that comes as soon as the needle hits the grooves offering an escape during such a trying time.
-If you’re in search of new and old vinyl to cop, here are eight Black-owned record stores to support during these times.
+If you’re in search of new and old vinyl to cop, here are 10 Black-owned record stores to support during these times.

 “Really, anything funky and soulful gets play here,” Brittany Benton said of her record shop.
 Opened on March 21, 2018 —DJ Premier’s birthday — Brittany’s Record Shop offers used and new releases (scrolling through the shop’s Instagram account shows everything from Kaytranada’s Bubba to Isaac Hayes’ Black Moses), and even if the shop doesn’t have what you’re looking for, Benton will try her best to get it.